“Do the Math” column by Dave Reeves

 Big business loves undocumented Latinos.
 They take less pay to work harder at jobs that black people won’t do, they can’t vote, and believe in a book which was written to comfort slaves called “the Bible.”

 Sense dictates that burgeoning populations should be checked with birth control, but the Bible won’t allow it.
-Companies no longer pay well or offer benefits because it the bible says that believers must have unprotected sex, pick up serpents and speak in tongues.
+Companies no longer pay well or offer benefits because the Bible says that believers must have unprotected sex, pick up serpents and speak in tongues.
 God has (intelligently) designed a situation where his true believers hope to be conscripted for a pittance into a foreign and hostile country.

 Latinos leave their homeland because their country’s infrastructure is undeveloped due to the fact that a majority of their nation’s business is off the books.
 Mexican drug trade rakes in between 27 and 32 billion dollars a year, while the national oil industry, Pemex, brings in only 7 to 8 billion.
 Pemex tax pays for El Presidente and his entourage.
 Untaxed drug profits manifest into typical cheap money detritus: flashy cars, shitty bars and corpses in Tijuana wearing Dolce and Gabbana.